 Start a bland diet.
 Leroy’s already on a bland prescription diet but we have to get even blander and we have to keep his diet low-fat and low protein.
 Why?
 Because when fat is consumed it’s transformed into lymph. ( Lymph is the fluid that circulates throughout the lymphatic system).
 The lymph has to be carried through the ducts in the intestines but since the ducts are blocked the lymph has nowhere to go so it begins to build up in the intestines and then in the body.

 By limiting a dog’s fat intake, we can reduce the amount of intestinal lymph that is formed, which reduces pressure in the ducts.
 Less pressure means less lymph leakage and a reduction of symptoms.
-The lymph that leaks into a dog’s intestines with Lymphangiectasia also contains a lot of protein so we want to limit that loss by limiting the amount of protein that is being consumed and any protein that is consumed should be of high quality.
+The lymph that leaks into a dog’s intestines with Lymphangiectasia also contains a lot of protein so we want to limit that loss by limiting the amount of low quality protein that is being consumed.
+Any protein that is consumed should be of high quality.

 We chose to do boiled chicken and rice because Leroy tolerates it well.
 As soon as his poop starts to firm back up we will add in mashed sweet potatoes in place of the rice since sweet potatoes contain many key vitamins that need to replenished in Leroy’s body in case they were lost.
 Treats all get cut except for his CBD/Hemp treats and fat-free/salt free rice cakes.
 Once he starts to get better I sometimes add in a little fat-free whipped cream to the rice cakes so that he doesn’t think that his life totally sucks.